 The Academy board selects new inductees annually whose works have been judged culturally important.
 Each inductee, whether living or deceased, has added to South Carolina's literary legacy by earning notable scholarly attention or achieving historical prominence.

 The Academy also maintains two annual fellowship competitions for emerging writers.
-The Carrie McCray Nickens Fellowship for poets and the Fiction Fellowship award $1,000.00 each to eligible state residents who have not yet published a book.
+The Carrie McCray Nickens Fellowship for poets and the Fiction Fellowship each award $1,000.00 to eligible state residents.
 The fellowship competitions are open with judges selected from out of state.

 Although not a state agency, the South Carolina Academy of Authors benefits from close affiliations with the South Carolina State Library, the South Carolina Arts Commission, and many of the state's colleges, universities, and corporations.
 A more complete list of our Partners, past and present, is above.